conan-io/docs/integrations/visual_studio/creating_packages.rst

 Reusing packages
 ----------------

-To use existing packages directly from Visual Studio, Conan provides the ``MSBuildDeps`` generator.
+To use existing packages directly from Visual Studio, Conan provides the ``MSBuildDeps`` and ``MSBuildToolchain`` generators, which take care of injecting all the needed information from the requirements, as include directories, library names, definitions, flags etc. to allow our project to locate the declared dependencies.

 Let's clone an existing "Chat" project, consisting of a ChatLib static library that makes use of the previous "Hello World" package, and a MyChat application, calling the ChatLib library function.